Book a Call

 4. Lacking internal clarity on where branding begins

 Strong branding starts in-house.
 Your core values, tone of voice, and key messaging must first resonate with your team before you share them with the outside world.
-Let employees experiment with your new direction internally, and offer them concrete examples of how to handle typical brand interactions.
+Let employees test out your new direction internally and show them concrete examples of how to handle typical brand interactions.

-Leadership has to set the tone by consistently demonstrating the brand’s values.
-Employees are natural ambassadors, so if they do not believe in your brand, external audiences probably will not either.
+Leadership sets the tone by consistently demonstrating the brand’s values.
+Employees are natural ambassadors, so if they don’t believe in your brand, external audiences probably won’t either.
 Focus on culture first, and your brand communication will strengthen as a result.

 Strong branding starts in-house.
 Your core values, tone of voice, and key messaging must first resonate with your team before you share them with the outside world.
-Let employees experiment with your new direction internally, and offer them concrete examples of how to handle typical brand interactions.
+Let employees test out your new direction internally and show them concrete examples of how to handle typical brand interactions.

-Leadership has to set the tone by consistently demonstrating the brand’s values.
-Employees are natural ambassadors, so if they do not believe in your brand, external audiences probably will not either.
+Leadership sets the tone by consistently demonstrating the brand’s values.
+Employees are natural ambassadors, so if they don’t believe in your brand, external audiences probably won’t either.
 Focus on culture first, and your brand communication will strengthen as a result.

 5. Using weak or ineffective visuals

-People are often drawn to visuals before they read a single word.
-Companies like Coca-Cola with its distinctive bottle, Marlboro's cowboy or Geico with its quirky gecko demonstrate how quickly a memorable image can capture attention.
-Your brand should have similarly powerful visual elements that align with your goals.
+People tend to notice visuals before reading a single word.
+Companies like Coca-Cola with its distinctive bottle, Marlboro’s cowboy, or Geico’s quirky gecko show how quickly a memorable image can capture attention.
+Your brand should have equally meaningful visual elements that align with your goals.

-Avoid cluttered designs or low-quality images, as these can diminish the professional feel of your business.
-Aim for clear, visually appealing graphics that tie back to your brand story.
+Avoid cluttered designs or low-quality images, as these can weaken the professional feel of your business.
+Aim for clear, appealing graphics that tie back to your overall brand story.
 The goal is to create top-of-mind awareness (TOMA) so customers recognise and remember you.

-People are often drawn to visuals before they read a single word.
-Companies like Coca-Cola with its distinctive bottle, Marlboro's cowboy or Geico with its quirky gecko demonstrate how quickly a memorable image can capture attention.
-Your brand should have similarly powerful visual elements that align with your goals.
+People tend to notice visuals before reading a single word.
+Companies like Coca-Cola with its distinctive bottle, Marlboro’s cowboy, or Geico’s quirky gecko show how quickly a memorable image can capture attention.
+Your brand should have equally meaningful visual elements that align with your goals.

-Avoid cluttered designs or low-quality images, as these can diminish the professional feel of your business.
-Aim for clear, visually appealing graphics that tie back to your brand story.
+Avoid cluttered designs or low-quality images, as these can weaken the professional feel of your business.
+Aim for clear, appealing graphics that tie back to your overall brand story.
 The goal is to create top-of-mind awareness (TOMA) so customers recognise and remember you.

 6. Missing out on immediate opportunities

-That said, you should not accept every single opportunity if it distracts from your primary focus.
-Instead, concentrate on those prospects that align with what you do best.
+That said, you shouldn’t accept every single opportunity if it diverts too much from your central goals.
+Instead, zero in on those prospects that match your strengths.
 Building meaningful relationships in well-chosen sectors can often pay off more than chasing one high-profile contract after another.

-That said, you should not accept every single opportunity if it distracts from your primary focus.
-Instead, concentrate on those prospects that align with what you do best.
+That said, you shouldn’t accept every single opportunity if it diverts too much from your central goals.
+Instead, zero in on those prospects that match your strengths.
 Building meaningful relationships in well-chosen sectors can often pay off more than chasing one high-profile contract after another.

 7. Not making strict brand guidelines

 After all the hard work of developing your brand, clear guidelines are key to keeping it consistent.
-That could include a dedicated team even if it is only part-time tasked with addressing brand questions and policing logo or messaging misuse.
+That could include a dedicated team, even if it is only part-tim, tasked with addressing brand questions and policing logo or messaging misuse.

 Branding Mistake: Not making strict brand guidelines